 To audit a container, your session context (shown in the second line of the header area) must point to that container.
 If not, you must change your session context before you can begin auditing that container.

 AUDITCON provides two methods of changing your context.
 You can type in the explicit context for the container you want to audit, as explained in this section (this might be the preferred method if your network has many containers and you know which container you want to audit).

-You can also browse through the Directory tree and select a container for auditing (see "Audit the Directory Tree" on page 148).
-This is generally the preferred method, because you can select a container and begin auditing that container in a single operation. : You don't need rights to the container or to the container's Audit File object t the container context.
-Prerequisites See "General Prerequisites" on page 29.
-Procedures 1.
-To define a different container for auditing, choose Change session context in the Audit directory services menu (1000) and press Enter.
+You can also browse through the Directory tree and select a container for auditing (see "Audit the Directory Tree" on page 139).
+This is generally the preferred method, because you can select a container and begin auditing that container in a single operation.

+NOTE: You don't need rights to the container or to the container's Audit File object to set the container context.

+1 To define a different container for auditing, choose Change session context in the Audit directory services menu (1000) and press Enter.

 AUDITCON displays the Edit Session Context, which allows you to edit the current session context.

-2. Edit the current session context by backspacing and typing over the existing container name or pressing Home and inserting text at the beginning of the line.
-3. When you are done, press Enter to change context to the specified container.
+- 2 Edit the current session context by backspacing and typing over the existing container name or pressing Home and inserting text at the beginning of the line. - 3 When you are done, press Enter to change context to the specified container.

 If the container exists, AUDITCON changes your NDS context, updates the context field in the display header area, and returns to menu 1000.

-Warning: If auditing is enabled, your first selection from the top level menu should be Change replica (see "Change Replica" on page 152), to determine which replica of the partition will be used for auditing.
-Failure to use the primary copy (as described in "Configuring Auditing" on page 159 and "Container Audit File Maintenance" on page 218) for configuration changes can cause the audit configuration changes to be lost.
-When doing audit reporting, you should examine each replica of the partition in turn, as described in "Generating Container Audit Reports" on page 177.
+WARNING: If auditing is enabled, your first selection from the top level menu should be Change replica (see "Change Replica" on page 143), to determine which replica of the partition will be used for auditing.
+Failure to use the primary copy (as described in "Configuring Auditing" on page 149 and "Container Audit File Maintenance" on page 198) for configuration changes can cause the audit configuration changes to be lost.
+When doing audit reporting, you should examine each replica of the partition in turn, as described in "Generating Container Audit Reports" on page 163.